 I plan to self-insure in the future.
 Twenty years from now I won’t need life insurance.
 I’m planning on having at least $500,000 of my own at that point.
 I’m taking serious steps with my retirement and short-term savings so that as soon as I’m able I can drop life insurance and rely on my own stash.

-Part of me knows that it 20 years that I will be self-insured.
+Part of me knows that in 20 years I will be self-insured.
 So why waste the money, right?
 Good question.
-I’ve asked myself the same thing and my conclusion comes with losing my father in his late 60’s due to heart disease and Type II diabetes.
+I’ve asked myself the same thing and my conclusion comes with losing my father in his late 60s due to heart disease and Type II diabetes.